FTC Disclosure - If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction.

-Ranger, the manufacturer of the Distress brand produce their own blending tool with interchangeable pads that are attached to the bottom of the tool with Velco tape.
+Ranger, the manufacturer of the Distress brand recommend their own blending tool with interchangeable pads that are attached to the bottom of the tool with Velco tape.

 When using the tool dab the ink pad to collect the ink and then dab off a little of the ink onto scrap paper before starting to blend.